riteshchhetri10/full-quant/README.md

 Wiener Process or the Brownian motion is an important assumption to model the stock prices.
 The Wiener Process python implementation involves simply plotting the various datapoints drawn by cumulatively adding a random value from a normal distribution with mean as 0 and variance as dt ( the timestep provided ).
 The wiener process may result in negative values for the stock values which do not make sense hence paving way for the geometric random walk process.

+The Value at Risk Python implementation for the Citigroup stock data for a given timeframe helps us understand the maximum amount of money we may lose based on a specified confidence interval.
+The main assumption for this VaR calculation was that the returns are normally distributed.